David Hume Kennerly: Professional life

 The day before the Fords were turning over the keys to the White House to incoming President Jimmy Carter, Kennerly accompanied Betty Ford around the West Wing as she said goodbyes to the staff.
 They walked by the empty Cabinet Room and a mischievous look came across her face.
 "I've always wanted to dance on the Cabinet Room table", she said.
 The former Martha Graham dancer kicked off her shoes, jumped up on the middle of the table, and struck a pose.
-The photo was published for the first time 15 years after he took it in Kennerly's book Photo Op.
+The photo was published for the first time 15 years after Kennerly took it in his book Photo Op.

 During the Carter presidency there was no official White House photographer, in part because Carter did not like Kennerly's high public profile during Ford's administration.

 After the White House, Kennerly went back on contract for Time magazine, where he covered some of the biggest stories of the 1970s and 1980s for them; Egyptian President Anwar Sadat's trip to Israel, the horror of Jonestown, exclusive photos of President Ronald Reagan and Soviet General Secretary Mikhail Gorbachev's first meeting in Geneva in 1985, the Fireside Summit, and many other stories around the world.
 When Life made a brief comeback for Desert Storm in 1991, he shot an inside story on Secretary of Defense Dick Cheney and Chairman of the Joint Chiefs of Staff Colin Powell called "Men of War".

 In 1996, Kennerly became a contributing editor for Newsweek where he produced inside stories on President Bill Clinton, Senator Bob Dole, the impeachment hearings, special prosecutor Kenneth Starr, the 2000 elections, the 9/11 attacks on the Pentagon, and other top stories.
 Kennerly also had a contract with John F. Kennedy Jr.'s magazine George.

 While still working for Newsweek, Kennerly was assigned to cover the 2000 presidential election campaigns, initially covering the candidacy of Senator John McCain until his withdrawal on March 9, 2000.
 On election night November 7, Kennerly was at the Governor's Mansion in Austin with Governor George W. Bush after Vice President Al Gore first conceded the election and later recanted.
 Kennerly has covered every presidential campaign from 1968 through 2020 with the exception of 1972, when he was in Vietnam.